Our farm animal post-mortem examination service (PME) is delivered in purpose-built, state-of-the-art facilities at our Veterinary Pathology Centre.

 - Has died within the last 48 hours (please contact us if otherwise)

-- Is delivered to the University’s PME facility directly or using a carcase delivery service (if available)
+- Is delivered to the University’s PME facility directly or using a carcase delivery service (if available).
+To check if eligible for free carcase collection service, please click here.

 - For cases which are not eligible for APHA subsidy, the full cost of the PME and additional testing will be passed onto the submitting vet.